thriveweb/deking-new/content/posts/2023-10-14-add-a-deck-to-make-your-above-ground-pool-look-amazing.md

 **Ensuring Safety:** A well-designed deck serves as a safe path around the pool, reducing the risk of slipping on wet grass or dirt.

-**Assisting with Drainage:** Properly constructed decks can help with water drainage, preventing puddles around your pool after rain.
+**Assisting with Drainage:** Properly constructed decks can help with water drainage, preventing puddles around your pool after rain, or even flooding.

 **Home Value:** A beautifully designed deck can increase the resale value of your home.
 It's a feature that many homebuyers find attractive, as it offers a space for relaxation and entertainment.